FactoryOptic/documentation/content/en/docs2/mapping/lensmapping.md

 #### Example of mis-matched lenses

-Here we have maps of a Panavision Primo 21mm T1.9 and a Panavision Super Speed 24mm T2, which has doens't have a T22 mark.
+Here we have maps of a Panavision Primo 21mm T1.9 and a Panavision Super Speed 24mm T2, which has doesn't have a T22 mark.
 For the 24mm, the T1.9 value has been set as 0 and the T22 is set at 65535.

 The Lens maps would line up like this.
-Between T2 and T16, the marks will hit everytime.
+Between T2 and T16, the marks will hit every time.
 Under T2, the 24mm will stay at T2.

 | Barrel Mark | Panavision Primo 21mm (Primary) | Panavision 24mm Lens (Replica) |
 | ----------- | ------------------- | ------------------- |